aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Do not mistake temptation for opportunity.
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Mon May 12 05:10:49 2025
+Last update: Tue May 13 05:10:11 2025

 ### Let's play! 🎮